YoCodingMonster/OpenFreezeCenter/README.md

 Creating MSI Dragon Center like App for Linux Users final name will be disided soon!

-# DISCLAIMER : I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS PROJECT CAUSE TO YOUR LAPTOP!
-- Well this will not be harmful if you are on an MSI laptop and looking for Fan Control Abilities just as in Dragon Centre.
 - This project will be weekly Updated!
 - For more features do comment and share your views!
 - Well if you like my work, a cup of coffee would be nice!!